Career Timeline of Thomas Massie: Major Achievements and Milestones

 February 2017: Introduced Bill to Abolish Department of Education

-In February 2017, Thomas Massie introduced a one-page bill that would abolish the United States Department of Education, and cosponsored a bill that would abolish the Environmental Protection Agency.
+In February 2017, Thomas Massie introduced a bill to abolish the United States Department of Education.

 In April 2017, Thomas Massie expressed skepticism over the role of Syrian president Bashar al-Assad in the 2017 Khan Shaykhun chemical attack.